antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

 </div>

-Until now CPython's performance have been particularly predictable, there are well estabilished "performance tricks" to make code faster, and generally speaking you can mostly reason about the speed of a given piece of code "locally".
+Until now CPython's performance have been particularly predictable, there are well established "performance tricks" to make code faster, and generally speaking you can mostly reason about the speed of a given piece of code "locally".